HEALTH AND NURSING CARE

 Anthroposophic obstetrics and accompanying the terminally ill

 Anthroposophic obstetrics is also becoming increasingly popular due to its well-known "gentle approach" and the respectful treatment of the mother and child, which also takes into account emotional changes during pregnancy – an aspect to which little attention is otherwise normally paid.
 In this approach, the women are taken seriously with their experiences, fears and wishes.
 An attempt is made to strengthen their personal responsibility and self-determination in dealing with the pregnancy, birth and their new life situation.
-In the field of anthroposophic obstetrics a natural birth is also attempted to the extent that this is possible.
-However, if complications occur, all means and opportunities for intervention are available.
-In anthroposophic delivery wards the caesarean birth rates are very low.
-Breastfeeding is also supported.
-External applications, such as rhythmic massages or liniments, are also offered.
+Anthroposophical obstetrics is a low-intervention obstetrics that – if possible – strives for a natural course of childbirth.
+Far too often, a caesarean section is performed in Germany for multiple pregnancies or pelvic end positions, although it is not necessary from a medical point of view.
+In anthroposophical maternity wards, cesarean section rates are very low.
+In addition, great importance is attached to parent-child bonding and breastfeeding after birth.

 Furthermore, Anthroposophic Medicine has proved to be an excellent aid in the care and support of the terminally ill.
 Through its sensitive and spiritually open approach to life on the verge of death, it allows the dying person to take a dignified farewell by creating an environment that supports them and their family on their chosen path.
 In addition to the physical care, the design of the surroundings is also important in anthroposophic end-of-life care.
 Attention is paid to the light, the room temperature and the odours, and it is ensured that the patient has enough space and does not feel cramped.